-Students must login to their personal page on the Doctoral Degree Candidate Forms website https://ris.uky.edu/cfdocs/gs/DoctoralCommittee/Selection_Screen.cfm.
+The Request for Final Doctoral Examination must be submitted to The Graduate School at least two weeks before the scheduled date for the Final Exam.
+Students must login to their personal page on the Doctoral Degree Candidate Forms website https://ris.uky.edu/cfdocs/gs/DoctoralCommittee/Selection_Screen.cfm The DGS will not approve the Request for Final Doctoral Examination until the Dissertation Approval Form is submitted.